rolandinsh/itempropwp/readme.txt

 == Upgrade Notice ==

+= 3.3.5 =

+* small bugfix in rare cases: "For some reason all blog articles now have Type: http://schema.org/Review;", thanks to [indevd bugreport](http://wordpress.org/support/topic/schemaorgreview?replies=4#post-3882462)

 = 3.3.4 =

 * small bugfix in rare cases: "loading content multiple times if more than one the_content()", thanks to [sirene's commit on SimpleMediaCode.org](http://simplemediacode.org/forums/topic/schema-display-3-times/#post-97)